giresse19/Sport-Event-App/src/server/Readme.md

-# Mooncascade sport event timing API
+# sport event timing API

-This program is built for mooncascade application challenge.
+This program is built for application challenge.

 ## Building and running locally